PaulBenHill/cyclops/README.md

 ![combat tab settings](combat_chat_settings.png)

+At this point, I strongly suggest you log back to the character selection screen.
+It will make sure a clean session start occurs after all the changes.

 Once, you log into a character, log files should start appearing in \<coh install dir\>/accounts/\<account name\>/Logs

 ## Cyclops instructions